Skip to content

 FIM-PP (f) 17.91 39.80 37.2 59.44 76.8 88.25 81.2 87.59

-Fine-tuned FIM-PP (f) achieves the best OTD on all four datasets and the best sMAPE on 3 out of 4.
-Zero-shot FIM-PP (zs) already outperforms all baselines on Retweet.
+Fine-tuned FIM-PP (f) achieved the best OTD across all 4 datasets and best sMAPE in 3/4.
+Zero-shot FIM-PP (zs) already outperformed all baselines on the Retweet dataset.

 Method Taxi RMSE\(_{\Delta t}\) Taxi Acc Taxi sMAPE Taobao RMSE\(_{\Delta t}\) Taobao Acc Taobao sMAPE